Student Progress & Growth Monitoring

 - College in the Schools (CIS) Spanish course exam data

 The use of student performance data is an important tool to raise achievement for all students.
 Student data also includes formative assessments that are used while learning is occurring.
 They are used to diagnose student needs, to plan instruction and to provide feedback to students on their learning and on how to make improvements.
-These assessments include curriculum-based assessments, such as daily/weekly quizzes or FastBridge Learning and NWEA MAP assessments to diagnose student academic needs.
+These assessments include curriculum-based assessments, FastBridge Learning and NWEA MAP assessments to diagnose student academic needs.

 Through careful analysis of student academic performance data, each building’s School Improvement Team has developed specific academic goals to support their focus on high levels of learning for all students.
 Review of student academic performance data allows Westonka teachers to identify their students’ strengths and gaps and adjust instructional goals to maximize individual student academic growth.